 VSS examines how well the individual components/factors fit within many solutions, where each progressive solution has one more component/factor than the last (Revelle and Rocklin 1979).
 VSS can be used in an entirely objective fashion, by finding maxima, but it can be viewed subjectively as well, like a scree plot.
 However, VSS is best at identifying simple structures (i.e. those with a single-level of factors); it is probably not appropriate if the complexities of some items are greater than two (Revelle 2015), and to the best of our knowledge it has not been compared to alternative modern methods in simulation studies (Courtney 2013).

 PA is unique in that it has survived and been improved upon since it was first developed (Horn 1965), and therefore remains unambiguously one of the best tests available.
 PA is a procedure based on generating random eigenvalues that “parallel” the observed data in terms of sample size and the number of variables (Zwick and Velicer 1986).
 A component/factor is retained if its eigenvalue is greater than the 95th percentile of the distribution of eigenvalues generated from the random data (Horn 1965).
-This technique improves on most other methods, both subjective (e.g. scree test) and objective (e.g. empirical BIC, Complexity), by taking into account sampling error, which is left unpartitioned from total variance in other methods (Horn, 1965).
+This technique improves on most other methods, both subjective (e.g. scree test) and objective (e.g. empirical BIC, Complexity), by taking into account sampling error, which is left unpartitioned from total variance in other methods (Horn 1965).
 PA is not arbitrary: the “parallel” data it generates can be resampled from the empirical data themselves, and the technique is robust; both resampled and simulated parallel data do not yield substantively different results (Revelle 2015).
 Moreover, PA is flexible, having been modified and improved since its conception, and is capable of assessing factor and component structures, as well as both ratio and ordinal data (Garrido et al. 2012).
 Finally, PA is noteworthy when contrasted to other, modern factor number tests because unlike even the best alternatives, e.g. Comparison Data (Ruscio and Roche 2012), it is completely unbiased (cf. Courtney 2013, Table 1).

 This study